 - Assignments: There are a total of six assignments. - Quizzes: There are six quizzes to evaluate students' understanding of concepts.
 Students should ensure adequate preparation before the quiz.
-It requires reviewing the course material in depth and understanding all examples. - Final Project: Students implement the learned knowledge into public datasets - o 3 students per group - o Report 5% - o Interview 5% - Final Exam: There will be one Final Exam in this course.
+It requires reviewing the course material in depth and understanding all examples. - Final Project: Students implement the learned knowledge into public datasets - 3 students per group - Report 5% - Interview 5% - Final Exam: There will be one Final Exam in this course.